-The new second-gen smartwatch is built around a “self-care advisor” that uses IBM Watson-powered AI learning to establish patterns of fatigue and alertness, and then feeds the findings into the CZ Smart YouQ app for deeper analysis.
+This new “self-care advisor” uses IBM Watson-powered AI learning to establish patterns of fatigue and alertness, and then feeds the findings into the CZ Smart YouQ app for deeper analysis.

 The watch spends 10 days monitoring your sleep to identify your unique Chronotype (circadian rhythm) and then marries this with data from its Alert Scores.